 By: John Armato

-John Armato is a jazz drummer as well as a senior partner and creative strategist with Fleishman-Hillard International Communications.
+John Armato is a senior partner and creative strategist with Fleishman-Hillard International Communications.
 He invites browsing, commenting, and subscribing at “Think Inside The Box,” his blog about the creative process, communications and living a life of ideas at http://www.thinkinside.biz.

 Main image: Reinvent from Shutterstock.com